ubc-library-rc/gis-ArcGIS-Storymap/content/embed_immersive.md

 ### Map tour
 *9*{: .circle .circle-blue} Let us explore some Tourism Attraction in the city of Abbotsford.
 Click the **green plus button** on the main page and select **map tour** to showcase a set of places your readers can explore in any order, or be led through one at a time.
-Choose start from scratch and guided and map focus as layout.
+Choose start from scratch.
+Then select guided and map focus as layout.

 *10*{: .circle .circle-blue}Click the **add image** to add your prepared image here or insert a link: <https://www.flickr.com/photos/spetersongallery/38464945140>